Is the story of Exploding Dots truly relevant to both primary AND secondary students? You said it starts at the very beginning of mathematics.

 Do you really expect tens of thousands, hundreds of thousands, if not millions of people to be discovering the magic of Exploding Dots all during that week?

 Yes!
 And we can say that with confidence.
-During our inaugural Global Math Week in 2017 over 1.7 million students took part in the global event, and folk have been continuing to play with Exploding Dots ever since.
-We’re going for a total count of 10 million students for Global Math Week 2018!
+During our inaugural Global Math Week in 2017 and 2018 over 5 million students took part in the global event, and folk have been continuing to play with Exploding Dots ever since.
+We’re going for a total count of 10 million students for Global Math Week!

 So don’t miss out!
 Register!
 Plan to do something –big or little – with students.
 And have their participation count by registering.